Eligibility

 Program Expectations

-Awardees will be asked to submit a year-end program evaluation to the Division of Graduate Education.
-Faculty mentors will also be asked to submit a year-end evaluation of their participation in the program.
-Evaluations will be sent out at the end of the GRM Program around July.
+Awardees will be asked to submit a year-end program evaluation survey and a summary of their activities and achievements to the DGE.
+Faculty mentors will also be asked to submit a year-end evaluation survey of their participation in the program.
+The GRM coordinator will send out the survey link for the year-end evaluation near the end of the program and will specify the deadline at that time.